vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 Piṇḍāreśvara at issue, however, must be located in the vicinity of Maṇḍaleśvara.

-The word piṇd

-. āra  means mendicant and the aetiological myth told in the Skandapurāṇa probably refers to a local liṅga  that was worshipped by Śaiva ascetics.
+The word piṇḍāra  means mendicant and the aetiological myth told in the Skandapurāṇa probably refers to a local liṅga  that was worshipped by Śaiva ascetics.

 The place where our text locates these two liṅgas  is in the northern part of the Vindhyas, since Tilottamā is said to go to the south to find the two demons